google/fuzzbench/docs/advanced-topics/setting_up_a_google_cloud_project.md

 ## Request CPU quota increase

-* FuzzBench uses a 96 core Google Compute Engine instance for measuring trials and a single core instance for each trial in your experiment.
+* FuzzBench uses a 96 core Google Compute Engine instance for measuring trials and single core instances for each trial in your experiment.

 * Go to the quotas page for the region you will use for experiments.
 [This](https://console.cloud.google.com/iam-admin/quotas?location=us-central1)